Education & Enlightenment

 The Adair County Public Library offers an array of programs and short courses for both children and adults, along with reading clubs, workshops, book sales, and hands-on activities.
 The library also hosts performers and storytellers for children throughout the summer months.
 Library cards are offered free to Adair County residents, and to visitors outside of Adair County for a small fee.
 See the Library Activity Calendar for dates and details.

 “An American Library Association slogan, “Libraries Change Lives,” best describes my philosophy of library service.
 There is something in every library that can change a life.
 It is my challenge to connect that “something” whether it is a book or information to change your life.” – Glenda Hunt, Director of Adair County Public Library

 The Kirksville Arts Center offers a variety of classes, presentations, and art shows throughout the year.
-Workshops in paper crafts, basket weaving, journal creation, fiber art, metalwork, and painting are just a few among the many offered, along with a monthly Art Club for adults and an “Art in the Park” summer series for children.
+Workshops in paper crafts, basket weaving, journal creation, fiber art, metalwork, and painting are just a few among the many offered, and an “Art in the Park” summer series for children.
 The Kirksville Arts Association also sponsors the Community Band, Chorus, and Orchestras, and the Art Center is available to rent for events.
 View the Kirksville Arts Center Calendar for more details.

 “Live & Learn – MU is Missouri’s one-stop source for practical education on almost anything!” is the motto of the Extension Center.
 With presentations, workshops, and courses offered on subjects ranging from Resource Management, Technology, Lawn & Garden, Cooking, Agriculture & Farm, Finance, Health, 4-H programs and more, there is always something to learn.
 See the Adair County Extension Center Calendar for program details.